Yoojinjo/Illinois-Jo-the-Temple-of-DOM/README.md

 # SBA-316-DOM

+Description
-For this project, I created a simple push-your-luck game.
+For this project, I created a simple push-your-luck game in the style of the baordgame Incan Gold.

+Rules
-Players have 3 attempts to collect points, but will also collect threats, if 3 of the same type of threat are collected, the game ends.
+1) Players have 3 attempts to collect points, but will also collect threats, if 3 of the same type of threat are collected, the game ends.

-Only banked points count toward the final score.
+2) Only banked points count toward the final score.
-Banking will remove all threats, but also end the current run.
+3) Banking will remove all threats, but also end the current run.

+Built with
+HTML / CSS / Javascript

-technical accomplishments
+Technical accomplishments
+1) DOM Manipulation
+create, get, remove elements in JS getElements and change properties
+2) JS events
+use onclick, mouseover, mouseoff events
+3) Array methods / functions
-create, get, remove elements in JS getElements and change properties use onclick, mouseover, mouseoff events iterate through array to check if game ends created multiple functions and sub-functions use JS to modify CSS
+iterate through array to check if game ends created multiple functions and sub-functions
+4) use JS to modify CSS

+Unresolved issues before assignment submission
-currently stuck on data validation where form will not store to local storage if name field is empty.
-Also can't figure out why submit button is non functional
+-data validation where form will not store to local storage if name field is empty.
+-unable to make submit button functional